-When life becomes unmanageable, taking the first step in helping yourself or a loved one, is often confusing and overwhelming.
+When life becomes unmanageable, taking the first step in helping yourself or a loved one is often confusing and overwhelming.
 At The Meadows, we realize you have many options to choose from when seeking a higher level of care.
-We hope that the information presented here will help answer the numerous question you must have and to determine if The Meadows is right for you.
-Additionally, our caring and knowledgeable Intake Coordinators are happy to answer your questions.
+We hope that the information presented here will help answer the numerous questions you must have as you try to determine if The Meadows is the right fit for your specific needs.
+Additionally, our caring and knowledgeable admissions coordinators are happy to answer your questions.

 How do I know if I need treatment?